 Sea Burial, a Hawaiian Tradition

 Sea burial is a heart-felt and respectful tradition carried out in Hawaii.
-Sea burial is used both by native Hawaiians, and by non-Hawaiian visitors who have fallen in love with Hawaii and requested that their ashes be scattered there.
+It is an established ritual for native Hawaiians.
+However, non-Hawaiian visitors fall in love with Hawaii and sometimes request burial of their ashes there.
 Once in a while when you visit a public beach in Hawaii, or even at Honokeana Cove, you may witness a sea burial ceremony to honor a departed family member.

-Most visitors to a public beach are intent on having fun, so when you see a serious-looking group gathering on the shore you know that something out of the ordinary is afoot.
+Most visitors to a public beach are intent on having fun.
+Therefore, when you see a serious-looking group gathering on the shore you know that something out of the ordinary is afoot.
 They will be wearing street clothes rather than swimwear, and some may be weeping.
 Surfboards are lined up at one side for use by participating family members.
-You will notice a guitarist, softly playing and singing a song in Hawaiian.
+Also, you will notice a guitarist, softly playing and singing a song in Hawaiian.
 Family members will take turns sharing their memories of the deceased.

-When everyone has had a chance to speak, the older members of the family will gather by an outrigger canoe pulled up on the shore.
-The canoe is the vehicle of honor for the ashes of the deceased, as well as the surviving matriarch or patriarch.
+After everyone has spoken, the older members of the family gather by an outrigger canoe pulled up on the shore.
+The canoe is the vehicle of honor for the ritual.
+The canoe carries the ashes of the deceased, as well as the surviving matriarch or patriarch.
 Anyone who is infirm or too young to paddle out alone may also ride in the canoe.
-Family members and friends will present leis, which are gently placed in the vessel.
+Family members and friends bring leis and gently place them in the vessel.

-When all is ready, several men launch the canoe, which is paddled by men riding at both ends.
-As shown in the photograph leading this article, the canoe then heads out to sea, accompanied by family members riding on surfboards.
-(All images may be clicked upon to enlarge them.)
+When all is ready, several men launch the canoe.
+Men riding at both ends of the canoe paddle it.
+As shown in the photograph leading this article, the canoe then heads out to sea.
+Family members riding on surfboards accompany the canoe.
+(You may click upon any image to enlarge it.)

-When the group has arrived a few hundred feet from the shore, the ashes are consigned to the sea with a traditional prayer or chant.
-Leis and flower petals are scattered on the water to join the ashes drifting on the surface.
-The participants return to shore where they are greeted and hugged by the family and friends remaining there.
+When the group attains a few hundred feet from shore, they consign the ashes to the sea with a traditional prayer or chant.
+The mourners scatter leis and flower petals on the water to join the ashes drifting on the surface.
+The participants return to shore where family and friends remaining there greet and hug them.

-If you’d like to see more photos of the sea burial ceremony attended by Art in 2013, see his website article on Sea Burial.
+If you’d like to see more photos of the sea burial ceremony Art attended in 2013, see his website article on Sea Burial.

 A famous sea burial occurred in 1968 in Honolulu, in honor of Duke Kahanamoku.
-Duke was a five-time Olympic medalist in water sports between 1912 and 1932, and during most of his lifetime Duke was the world’s best-known Hawaiian.
-He is credited with popularizing the sport of surfing, which was previously known only in Hawaii.
+Duke was a five-time Olympic medalist in water sports between 1912 and 1932.
+Moreover, during most of his lifetime Duke was the world’s best-known Hawaiian.
+He was the principal person who popularized the sport of surfing, which was previously known only in Hawaii.

-Duke Kahanamoku died of a heart attack at age 77 and was honored with sea burial off Waikiki Beach in Honolulu.
-A description of his sea burial will give you an idea of the intense feeling and emotion that is still associated with Hawaiian sea burial today:
+Duke Kahanamoku died of a heart attack at age 77.
+Not surprisingly, many people wanted to honor his memory.
+As a result, they conducted a sea burial ceremony off Waikiki Beach in Honolulu.
+The following description of Duke’s sea burial gives an idea of the intense feeling and emotion associated with Hawaiian sea burial today: